RFNajera/baltimore-homicide-inequality/README.md

 # Now, look at the homicide rate map
 baltimore_hr

-# Save the map so you can use it in a document, or edit it with a graphics editing software
+# Save the map so you can use it later
 ggsave("images/baltimore_homicide_rate_choropleth.png")
 ```
 Your homicide rate choropleth should look like this: